-In 2012, a C130 flight from Manila to Bicol started the most paralyzing of fears that I’ve ever had in my life.
+In 2012, a C130 flight from Manila to Bicol started the most paralyzing of fears that I had ever felt in my life.
 The turbulence was so rough it felt like my soul was being ripped away from my body.
 The plane turned and plummeted up in the air like the pilot has forgotten he had passengers.
-As if that is not enough, the machine was also making all these noises and sounds that had me imagining that if The Reaper has a theme song it’d probably be it.
+As if that is not enough, the machine was also making all these noises that had me imagining that if The Reaper has a theme song it’d probably be it.
 Since then, I dreaded every flight that I had ever taken.
 I jump at every sound the plane makes and a slight tilt of the plane gets my pulse racing.
 In those flights, not a book, not a food, not even a pleasant conversation with a friend could distract me from my Final Destination-ish thoughts.

 What do you make of a traveler who hates flying?
 Yeah I know, ridiculous.
 One day I told myself, this fear has got to stop.
 I had to do something to conquer my fear, hence I started searching for ways that may help me deal with it.
 A few months before I took that plane to Boracay in April this year, I subjected myself to rigorous preparation.
 I am very pleased to report that my effort yielded positive results.
 So if you too are gripped with this fear, which I’ll be the first to say can be quite debilitating, let me share with you these 7 tips that may help you conquer or at least manage your fear of flying.